ethanbrian/fortis-test/README.md

 		</dependency>

-To run the test file which is located in the test folder under the perfomance folder here is he structure
+To run the test file which is located in the test folder under the perfomance folder here is the structure

 src
 test/com/example/perfomance
  AccountTransferSimulation.java

-To be able to execute this class one has to use maven commands for the same First begin by running To run the test, you first have to start the Spring Boot web application.
-You can do this, for instance, by going to the project base directory and execute the following command: mvn spring-boot:run.
+To be able to execute this class one has to use maven commands one  first has to start the Spring Boot web application. go to the project base directory and execute the following command: mvn spring-boot:run.
 Once the application is started, you can run the Gatling simulation by executing mvn gatling:test.

 Remember these two commands one has to run them concurrently: start with mvn spring-boot:run then mvn gatling:test in another terminal concurrently

 To ensure that the perfomance tests run perfectly without erroneous output I have added a code upon starting the application that loads data into the accounts .
 Here is the snippet